Rudraksh-2005/Screen-Time-Analysis-for-analyzing-predictivity/README.md

 This project analyzes screen usage behavior and predicts a user's productivity level using machine learning.
 It combines data visualization, XGBoost classification, and an interactive Shiny dashboard to provide personalized insights and recommendations.

+Why R?
+“Python is excellent for general-purpose ML and deep learning, but for this project—where exploratory analysis, interpretability, and visualization are central—R provides a more concise and expressive workflow.
+Also, Shiny allowed me to deploy the model interactively using the same language, which reduced complexity.”

 The system:

 Analyzes demographic and screen usage patterns